 Why is there pleasure or pain in the afterlife?
 This is for the same reason there is pleasure and pain in this life.
 Pleasure and pain are experienced by living (created) beings as motivations and consequences.
 We need ‘feelings’ to move us, and we need feelings to reward us for fulfilling a motivation that was part of how we live our purpose (like contentment after sexual reproduction), and to castigate us when we don’t (like guilt), or warn us of danger (like feeling heat when putting your hand too close to a fire).
 The necessity of their existence emanates from our created purpose.

-Thus, in the afterlife we will be accounted for our adherence to our purpose, by recompense using these same two types of sensations.
-Pleasure for those who have fulfilled their motivations according to their purpose, and pain for those have have fulfilled their motivations contrary to their purpose.
+Thus, in the afterlife, we will be accounted for our adherence to our purpose, by recompense using these same two types of sensations.
+Pleasure for those who have fulfilled their motivations according to their purpose and pain for those have fulfilled their motivations contrary to their purpose.
 Pleasure and pain are tools God willed to exist for His creatures as part of their purpose during their lives, why should the afterlife be any different?

 The Justice of God in Punishing Some for Eternity